onap/oom-offline-installer/docs/BuildGuide.rst

 Offline Installer Package Build Guide
 =====================================

-This document is describing procedure for building offline installer packages.
-It is supposed to be triggered on server with internet connectivity and will download all artifacts required for ONAP deployment based on our static lists.
-The server used for the procedure in this guide is preferred to be separate build server.
+This document describes how to build offline installer packages.
+The build process should be triggered on a host with internet connectivity.
+It will retrieve all artifacts required for ONAP deployment based on both - static data list files and dynamically assembled ones.
+The host used for the procedure in this guide should be preferably a separate build server.

-Procedure was completely tested on RHEL 7.6 as it’s tested target platform, however with small adaptations it should be applicable also for other platforms.
+Procedure was completely tested on RHEL 7.6 as it’s the default target installation platform, however with small adaptations it should be applicable also for other platforms.
 Some discrepancies when Centos 7.6 is used are described below as well.

 Part 1.
 Prerequisites
 ---------------------

-We assume that procedure is executed on RHEL 7.6 server with \~300G disc space, 16G+ RAM and internet connectivity
+We assume that procedure is executed on RHEL 7.6 server with \~300G disc space, 16G+ RAM and internet connectivity.

-Some additional sw packages are required by ONAP Offline platform building tooling. in order to install them following repos has to be configured for RHEL 7.6 platform.
+Some additional software packages are required by ONAP Offline platform building tooling.
+In order to install them following repos have to be configured for RHEL 7.6 platform.